You are wondering if your child has dyslexia. My hope here is to help you understand what it is and is not.

 Dyslexia and Reading Difficulties

-Call 604-539-1836 or 1-855-539-1386 to discuss your child and which programs would best resolve his or her specific difficulties.
+Call NOW at 604-539-1836 to discuss your child and which programs would best resolve his or her reading difficulties.

 We are located at #102 – 5755 Glover Road, Langley, BC.